mre/envy/README.md

-    find      Find a single environment variable and print its value help      Prints this message or the help of the given subcommand(s) hook      Print the hook to activate envy for your shell path      Print path to envy config file show      Show envy config for current directory
+    find      Find a single environment variable and print its value help      Prints this message or the help of the given subcommand(s) hook      Print the hook to activate envy for your shell load      Load environment variables from a given `.env` file (for the current session only) path      Print path to envy config file show      Show envy config for current directory
 ```

+Note: To load the environment variables in the current shell, you need to run `eval "$(envy load)"`.

 ## Limitations